azjimbo/webflow_wo_weblog/README.md

 There is a logic issue in here - if an actor checks a web site first, then it won't appear here.
 I may correct this later with a time bounding, or using Zeek's flow Id field.
 But that's down the road as time permits.

-As time permits, I might also experiment with other open ports - but I don't have many ports open :)
+And, as time permits, I might also experiment with other open ports - but I don't have many ports open :)

 With much of my stuff, this is a work in progress.